williamdxz/Documentation/en/Voice/dashboard_restful_communication.md

 	"from_date"=2015-01-01&to_date=2015-03-21&projects=id1,id2
 	```

 <div class="alert note"><li>It is optional to specify projects.
 If it is not specified, the usage is queried on all projects of this account.<li>You can query usage data within one year.
-Agora recommends not including the current day in your query period, because the data is continueously changing on that day.</li></div>
+Agora recommends not including the current day in your query period, because the data is continuously changing on that day.</li></div>

 -  Response: